lyteabovenyte/Algorithms/Intermediate/selected_questions.md

 - [ ] Given two singly linkedlist, return the list corresponding to the sum of the integers they represent. the least significant digit comes first. e.g:  3 -> 1 -> 4  &  7 -> 0 -> 9   -->   0 -> 2 -> 3 -> 1

+- [ ] Check if a binary Tree is height balanced or not.
+(Two version implemented).

+- [ ] define a node in a binary tree to be k-balanced if the difference in the number of nodes in it's left and right subtree is no more than k. design an algorithm that takes as input a binary tree and a positive integer k, and returns a node in the binary tree such that the node is not k-balanced, but all its descendants are k-balanced.

+- [ ] iterative inorder without recursion (using stack) and also another iterative function with constant space complexity (without stack)

+- [ ] trace max-tree [Binary_Trees/variant_max_tree_on_A.py]

 - [ ]